code-mike-code/excursions-order-panel/README.md

 # Excursions order panel

-See the live version of [Calculator project](https://code-mike-code.github.io/task-js-basics/).
+See the live version of [Excursions order panel](https://code-mike-code.github.io/excursions-order-panel/).

 Project made during learning process with my mentor program [devmentor.pl](https://devmentor.pl/).
 This project is a JavaScript-based travel order system that allows users to: